arangodb/kube-arangodb/docs/api/ArangoBackup.V1.md

 ### .spec.options.timeout: number

 Timeout for Backup creation request in seconds.
+Works only when AsyncBackupCreation feature is set to false.

 Default Value: `30`